-Of the 28,170 individuals ever screened for at least one HBV serological marker, 27,827 had an HBsAg test.
-Of these, a total of 1,668 (6%) received a positive HBsAg test result.
-Over time, 195 (12%) of these individuals became HBsAg-negative and acquired anti-HBs antibodies (i.e., HBsAg-negative phase with anti-HBs) and an additional 209 (13%) became HBsAg-negative without acquiring anti-HBs antibodies (i.e., HBsAg-negative phase without acquiring 1,264 (76%) individuals continued clinical care up until their last visit in care with HBsAg-positive serology.
+Of the 29,133 individuals ever screened for at least one HBV serological marker, 28,778 had an HBsAg test.
+Of these, a total of 1,715 (6%) received a positive HBsAg test result.
+Over time, 215 (12%) of these individuals became HBsAg negative and acquired anti-HBs antibodies (i.e., HBsAg negative phase with anti-HBs) and an additional 202 (12%) became HBsAg negative without acquiring anti-HBs antibodies (i.e., HBsAg negative without acquiring anti-HBs antibodies (i.e., HBsAg negative phase without acquiring 1,298 (76%) individuals continued clinical care up until their last visit in care with HBsAg positive serology.

-The prevalence of HBsAg-positive serology was 7.8% in 2001, which slowly decreased to 3.9% in 2021 (Figure 4.12).
-This decline could be the result of several factors, including lower numbers of individuals with incident HBV (as a result of increased vaccination coverage among MSM, and the preventive effect of HIV therapy with an ART regimen that includes tenofovir disoproxil fumarate [TDF] / tenofovir alafenamide fumarate [TAF]), and a minority of individuals becoming HBsAg-negative during therapy.
+The prevalence of HBsAg positive serology was 7.8% in 2001, which slowly decreased to 3.9% in 2022 (Figure 4.12).
+This decline could be the result of several factors, including lower numbers of individuals with incident HBV (as a result of increased vaccination coverage among MSM31, and the preventive effect of HIV treatment with an ART regimen that includes tenofovir disoproxil fumarate [TDF] / tenofovir alafenamide fumarate [TAF]), and a minority of individuals becoming HBsAg negative during treatment32.

-As is the case for HCV co-infection, the percentage of individuals with HIV in care who have chronic HBV is considerably higher than the rate found in the general Dutch population.
-Individuals with HBV were predominantly male (1,076 out of a total 1,264, or 85%), in line with those with HCV (Table 4.3).
+As is the case for HCV co-infection, the percentage of individuals living with HIV in care who have chronic HBV is considerably higher than that found in the general Dutch population.
+Individuals with HBV were predominantly male (1,105 out of a total 1,298, or 85%), in line with those with HCV (Table 4.3).
 However, compared with people with HCV, those with HBV were more likely to have been born in sub-Saharan Africa and to have acquired HIV through heterosexual contact.
-Finally, HBV co-infection was less common than HCV co-infection among PWID.

-Figure 4.12: Prevalence of HBsAg-positive serology per calendar year.
+Figure 4.12: Prevalence of HBsAg positive serology per calendar year.